Sam Heughan: Career

+Other work

-In addition to acting Heughan served as the first Global Brand Ambassador for the English clothing label Barbour beginning in 2016.
+In addition to acting, Heughan served as the first Global Brand Ambassador for the English clothing label Barbour beginning in 2016.
 He released several collections since his initial autumn/winter line in 2017, all of which he co-designed.

 In November 2020, Heughan published a travelogue titled Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other with Outlander co-star Graham McTavish.
 The book became a bestseller, reaching No. 1 on the New York Times' Best Seller Lists for hardcover nonfiction and for combined print and e-book nonfiction and #1 on the Publishers Weekly Bestseller List for hardcover nonfiction, among other lists.
 Clanlands serves as a companion to Men in Kilts: A Roadtrip With Sam and Graham, an eight-part television series conceived by and starring Heughan and McTavish that premiered on the Starz channel in February 2021.

 Also in 2020, Heughan launched his own whisky brand, The Sassenach, through the Great Glen Company, which he founded.
 The Sassenach is available in the UK and select US states and earned a double gold medal at the 2020 San Francisco World Spirits Competition.

-To Olivia premiered on February 19, 2021 in the United Kingdom, via Sky Cinema.
-The film's North American distribution rights were acquired by Vertical Entertainment, and was released in the United States on April 15, 2022.
-The film received mixed reviews.

-Another film starring Heughan, SAS: Red Notice, a British action thriller based on the novel of the same name by Andy McNab, was released the same year.
-The film premiered in United Kingdom on March 12, 2021 via Sky Cinema.
-Vertical Entertainment and Redbox Entertainment released the film in the United States on March 16, 2021.
-The film was retitled SAS: Rise of the Black Swan on Netflix to avoid confusion with the Netflix-produced film Red Notice, which was also released in 2021.
-The film received mostly positive to mixed reviews.

-Heughen has wrapped up filming of the romantic drama Love Again (previously titled Text For You), as of early 2021, in which he will star alongside Priyanka Chopra and Celine Dion.
-The film is an English-language remake of the 2016 German film SMS für Dich, itself based on the 2009 novel of the same name by Sofie Cramer.
-The film is scheduled to be released theatrically on May 12, 2023, by Sony Pictures Releasing.